Kanittan/ECE241---Digital-Systems/README.md

 Part 1: Implemented a basic finite state machine (FSM) in Verilog\
 Part 2: Modifying a Verilog Code with Finite State Machine

-**Lab 7** - Created a small RAM block using Quartus IP Catalog to create memory module and testing using ModelSim
+**Lab 7** - M**emory & VGA Display**\
+Part 1: Created a small RAM block using Quartus IP Catalog to create memory module and testing using ModelSim Part 2: Designed a circuit that draw/displays a filled squared at any location on the VGA screen with any color.